Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: Introduction

-To evaluate the usability of \tool, we conducted a user study with $17$ participants ($15$ graduate students, $2$ software engineers) who had prior experience with Jupyter notebooks and machine learning.
-The participants' feedback was overwhelmingly positive.
-The participants found \tool very intuitive and easy to use (avg. score $4.3$ out of $5$).
-Participants report that the assertions generated by \tool were also useful and strongly correlated with their properties of interest.
-The hide/show assertion feature in JupyterLab significantly improved readability (avg. score $4.7/5$) Finally, $16$ participants reported they would integrate \tool in their everyday workflow. \tool has been adopted by a popular machine learning library (with 24.4k stars and 3.4k forks on GitHub) and integrated into its CI pipeline~\cite{shap_pr}.
-We also have ongoing Pull Requests (PRs) for other ML projects.
+\mypara{User Study and Adoption} We conducted a user study with $17$ ML developers.
+Overall, participants found \tool very intuitive (Rating $4.3/5$), and useful in checking ML properties of interest (Rating $4.24/5$), and reported that the show/hide toggle feature in JupyterLab significantly improved readability (Rating $4.7/5$).
+Finally, \tool has been adopted by SHAP~\cite{shap,shap_paper}, a popular ML library (24.4k stars, 3.4k forks on GitHub) in their CI~\cite{shap_pr}.